LeetLLM

 Learning path

-Long management is the discipline of deciding what text enters a model, in what order, and with what compression.
-This chapter explains why larger windows still need careful evidence selection and evaluation.
+Long context window management is the discipline of deciding what text enters a model, in what order, and with what compression.
+Larger windows still need careful evidence selection and evaluation.

-Imagine trying to find one late delivery note inside a year's worth of warehouse shipping logs.
-You have to read every page because the answer could be anywhere.
+Finding one failed-canary note inside a year's worth of service traces requires reading broadly because the answer could be anywhere.
 That's how a long-context model works when you hand it a massive document.
 The problem isn't just reading fast; it's holding the whole log in memory and still finding the detail that matters.
-Modern systems can accept far longer prompts than early 4K or 8K models, but simply fitting text into memory doesn't mean the model truly understands or uses all of it.
+Modern systems can accept far longer prompts than early 4K or 8K models, but fitting text into memory doesn't mean the model truly understands or uses all of it.
 The gap between advertised capacity and effective utilization is one of the biggest challenges in AI engineering today.

 Compare the three lanes.
 Full attention sees everything but pays the steepest memory and prefill cost.
 Sliding-window attention is cheaper but can't connect far-apart facts directly.
 Retrieval keeps the prompt small by selecting evidence before generation.